 Take some time to look over medications you or a loved one may be taking.
 It is possible that some are counteracting one another.
 This may indicate that they can be changed or eliminated.

-Older adults with depression can improve when they are treated with medication, therapy, or a combination of the two.
+Older adults with depression can improve when they are treated with medication, therapy, or a combination of both.
 Coexisting medical conditions also tend to improve when depression is treated.
 Depression is an illness that can be successfully managed in people of all ages.